wraycode/reversi/README.md

 # reversi
 Reversi-Othello Web Clone

-// In progress more details comming soono
+// In progress more details comming soon